ICTU/gros-visualization-ui/README.md

 ## Overview

-The library provides four objects: `locale`, `navbar`, `navigation` and `spinner`.
-These objects must be instantiated with `new`.
-All modules can be provided an object upon construction, which is provides configuration options for the fragment except for `locale` where it provides localization specifications.
-All modules except for `locale` have the option `container` which defines a query selector for an element to insert the fragment into.
-In the `navbar`, the locale is passed separately upon construction.
+The library provides four classes: `Locale`, `Navbar`, `Navigation` and `Spinner`.
+Objects must be instantiated with `new` and be provided an object as the first argument upon construction, which is provides configuration options for the fragment except for `Locale` where it provides localization specifications.
+All classes except for `Locale` have a configuration option `container` which defines a query selector for an element to insert the fragment into.
+In the `Navbar` class, the locale is passed separately upon construction.

 ### Locale